yunify/metad/README.md

-# metadata-proxy
+# metad

-`metadata-proxy` is a metadata server support the following features:
+`metad` is a metadata server support the following features:

-* **self** semantic support. metadata-proxy keep a mapping of IP and metadata, client direct request "/self", will get the metadata of this node. mapping settings is store to backend (etcd).
+* **self** semantic support. metad keep a mapping of IP and metadata, client direct request "/self", will get the metadata of this node. mapping settings is store to backend (etcd).
 * metadata backend support [etcd](https://github.com/coreos/etcd) (TODO support more).
 * support metadata local cache, so it can be used as a proxy to reducing the request pressure of backend (etcd).
 * api out format support json/yaml/text,and is metadata/developer friendly data structure.